Earthquake jolts southeastern Mexico

 Emergency authorities in the State of Oaxaca reported "only material damage and no loss of human life" during the earthquake.

 The USGS initially reported a magnitude of 7.5 but revised it downward.
+Later Friday, a magnitude 5.8 aftershock hit Oaxaca, the USGS tweeted.

 Mexican President Enrique Peña Nieto tweeted that the earthquake was northeast of Pinotepa Nacional, in Oaxaca, and that "protocols have been activated."